Leocyberdev/Agenda-mento/replit.md

-# Salão Agendamento - Sistema de Agendamento para Salões de Beleza
+# Sistema de Agendamento - Plataforma Universal de Agendamentos

 ## Overview

-This is a Django-based appointment scheduling system designed for beauty salons and hair salons.
-The application provides a multi-user platform where administrators can manage merchants (salon owners), merchants can manage their employees and services, and customers can book appointments through a public interface.
-The system supports role-based access control with three user types: administrators, merchants (salon owners), and employees.
+This is a Django-based appointment scheduling system designed for service-based businesses such as dental clinics, beauty salons, medical clinics, barbershops, and other professional service establishments.
+The application provides a multi-user platform where administrators can manage business owners, business owners can manage their employees and services, and customers can book appointments through a public interface.
+The system supports role-based access control with three user types: administrators, business owners, and employees.

 ## User Preferences